Microsoft clears the air with Linux users (and some Chromebook users as well).

 “The second technique does not hang on Safari on Mac, but it does on Chrome on Linux.
 We will definitely ensure that more Linux testing is done.
 Our goal in OneDrive is to build a service that enables as many people as possible to be productive, so if in cases it looks like we are trying to favor our own OS, that is not really our intention,”

-And explains what causes issue between Linux and other operating systems:
+And explains what causes the issue between Linux and other operating systems:

 “…a page that prefetches resources in the background for Office online apps was using the link prefetching browser mechanism only for certain platforms (iOS, Chrome OS, Mac, Windows), but for Linux it was falling back to a less efficient technique that was causing the issue.
 Rest assured that this was not intentional.
 It was an oversight.”